yongyongsheng/ubuntu18apache20php72mssql/docker/readme.md

-#   LARAVEL WITH DOCKER
+THIS FOLDER CONTAINS PRODUCTION & DEVELOPMENT CONFIGURATION FILE REQUIRED TO BUILD THE IMAGE.

-#### REQUIRED FILES:
+##### REQUIRED FILES:
-    - Laravel base project
-    - Main dockerfile configuration (./Dockerfile & ./docker/vhost.conf & prod.env)
+    - Main dockerfile configuration (./Dockerfile & ./docker/vhost.conf)
     - Development docker configuration (./docker-compose.yml & ./docker/dev.dockerfile)

+##### How it works

+1. Pull the pre-compiled image from Docker Hub.
+2. Continue building container according to content in Dockerfile.

+This project was build for Laravel connecting to MSSQL DB.
+The base image is provided here.
+This project was prepared with development mode with docker-compose.
+Any changes to Dockerfile should be applied to docker/dev.dockerfile or vice-versa.

-### DEVELOPMENT MODE:
+##### DEVELOPMENT MODE:

 This mode will allow you to run the docker container but reference the working directory to path on your computer.
 Any file changes will appear immediately in the test url.